mbechtel2/DeepPicar-v2/README.md

 DeepPicar is a low-cost autonomous vehicle platform that can be used for researching performance requirements for self-driving cars.

+Some examples of the DeepPicar driving can be found at: https://photos.app.goo.gl/q40QFieD5iI9yXU42

 ## Hardware Configuration
 DeepPicar is comprised of the following components: